redeemarr/jayson/README.md

 	}
 ```

-Also included MSVC natvis file for convenient debugging.
-This file should be placed in '/Documents/Visual Studio 2013/Visualizers'.
-After that you'll be able to see nice looking json values in debugger auto/watch panel.

 Known limitations and pitfalls:
 - weird things may happen due to multiple type-cast operators. be careful
-- implicit cast from json::value to std::string doesn't work with MSVC compiler. workaround: explicit cast to 'char const*' first
+- implicit cast from json::value to std::string using assignment operator won't work. workaround: explicitly cast using value.as<std::string>()
-- highly unoptimized (yet) object/array access
-- intended to work with C++14 compilers only
+- intended to work with C++11 compilers only